soldatov-ss/soldatov-ss/README.md

-## Hi there 👋,
+## Hi there 👋, I'm Serhii

-I'm Serhii, a passionate Full Stack Developer with 6 years of experience dedicated to creating scalable, efficient, and user-friendly web and mobile applications.
+Backend-focused Full Stack Engineer with 6+ years building production systems
+across SaaS, fintech, compliance, and crypto.
+I specialize in Django/Python — clean architecture, performance optimization, and enterprise auth.
+I also write
+about it.

 ## 📝 Latest Blog Posts